savannahjay/IHMECodeExercise/README.md

 ## Improving the Visualization
 In accordance with Agile development principles, it's important to deliver a working product quickly, and to reflect and evaluate at every release to make continuous incremental improvements.
 With that in mind, a few specific improvements I would make with further development:
-1. The most important change would be refactoring the geojson layer for speed.
-The page is slow to load, and each data dimension uses a unique copy of the countries' geometry, which is likely not the most efficient way to create the data overlays.
+1. Use XHR or another method to parse JSON data objects rather than "hard-coding" into variables (make the files true JSON, not Javascript).
-2. Use XHR or another method to parse JSON data objects rather than "hard-coding" into variables (make the files true JSON, not Javascript).
+2. Fix layer control selection for default data layer.
-3. Set up default data layer for each page; adding layer to initial map along with base layer as outlined in documentation is not behaving as expected (does not respond to layer controls).
+3. Refactor geojson layers for loading speed; each data dimension uses a unique copy of the countries' geometry, which is likely not the most efficient way to create the data overlays.
 4. Combine year and sex data into single map with multiple controls so that the user can explore previous years of male/female/combined rate data.
 5. Use timeline/time dimension Leaflet plugin to create "animation" of chronological data and more intuitive switching between year datasets (something like https://github.com/skeate/Leaflet.timeline).